-Had an investigation been authorized, rather than a supplement to an existing investigation-based report, an investigating committee during its site visit would have posed questions about three issues.
+This draft report will close with selective comments on three issues about which, were it an investigation rather than a supplement to an existing investigation-based report, the investigating committee during its site visit would have sought in its interviews to gain clarification.
 Committee A had hoped that in its response to its draft the LSU administration would have addressed these issues.
 As will be seen in the report's final footnote, however, the administration has taken the position that imminent litigation by Professor Buchanan prevented it from responding adequately to the report's concerns.
-This report will close with selective comments on the three issues.

-The first relates to the administration's immediate action in December 2013, upon learning that a school superintendent and a student teacher were accusing Professor Buchanan of making "inappropriate statements," to suspend her from any further teaching while the complaints were investigated.
+The first issue relates to the administration's immediate action in December 2013, upon learning that a school superintendent and a student teacher were accusing Professor Buchanan of making "inappropriate statements," to suspend her from any further teaching while the complaints were investigated.
 Policy recommended by the AAUP and the Association of American Colleges and Universities since 1958, as included in LSU's official dismissal procedures (PS-104, "Dismissal for Cause for Faculty"), reads as follows: "If the Executive Vice Chancellor and Provost determines that the faculty member poses a threat to himself/herself or others, a suspension with pay may be necessary."
 The official Buchanan record at LSU for eighteen years was devoid of any mention of misconduct, and her application for promotion to full professor was on its way to the provost's desk after it had gained approval along the line.
 Few would assume, nor would Professor Buchanan expect anyone to assume, that everything she had said previous to the accusations was prim and proper, but what could possibly be adduced from the allegations that suddenly made her a threat?
 PS-104 also states that the "provost may wish to schedule a personal conference with the faculty member to discuss the charges."
 Did Provost Bell decide not to become involved at the time?
 Did it not occur to him?
 Professor Buchanan was informed in February that the provost had rejected her candidacy for promotion, reportedly on the basis of allegations and accusations being investigated by HRM.
 If so, why did he not also wait for the outcome of the dismissal proceeding?
 If, as it seems, the administration's handling of the December accusations was left to Professor Buchanan's dean, why did Dean Andrew not arrange for a preliminary conference rather than simply announce a series of drastic actions?